Membership statistics (LDS Church)

 The Church of Jesus Christ of Latter-day Saints (LDS Church) releases membership, congregational, and related information on a regular basis.
 The latest membership information the church releases includes a count of membership, stakes, wards, branches, missions, temples, and FamilySearch Centers for the worldwide church and for individual countries and territories where the church is recognized.
-The latest information released was as of December 31, 2024.
+The latest information released was as of December 31, 2025.

-At the end of 2024, the LDS Church had 31,676 congregations and a reported membership of 17,509,781.

 Membership defined

 The LDS Church defines membership as a count of living individuals who: